 Merkel 'quite certain' government will survive

-German Chancellor Angela Merkel, facing a free fall in the polls and an exodus of top conservatives, said Wednesday she was confident that her government would see out its four-year term.
+German Chancellor Angela Merkel, facing a free fall in the polls and an exodus of top conservatives, said Wednesday she was confident her government would see out its four-year term.

 Asked at her annual pre-holiday summer news conference whether her squabbling centre-right coalition would make it to 2013, the 56-year-old Merkel replied: "I am quite certain."